Isoproscaline: Chemistry

-Dangers

-The toxicity of isoproscaline is not known.

-Legality
+Society and culture

+Legal status

 Isoproscaline is unscheduled in the United States; however, because of its close similarity in structure and effects to mescaline, possession and sale of isoproscaline may be subject to prosecution under the Federal Analog Act.

 In the UK, its highly likely that this compound would be covered by the "phenylethylamine amendment" to the misuse of drugs act likely rendering it a Class A controlled drug.